DND: Boosting Large Language Models with Dynamic Nested Depth: Experiments

 \subsection{Training Details}

-Our DND model undergoes supervised fine-tuning (SFT) using a comprehensive and diverse dataset.
+Our DND model undergoes standard full-scale supervised fine-tuning (SFT) using a comprehensive and diverse dataset, with all parameters set as trainable and the same learning rate applied.
 Our training data incorporates a significant volume of synthetic material built upon a high-quality seed set of 1-2 million instances curated from human annotations and open-source materials.
-The model's weights are initialized from the Qwen3-30B-A3B Base model.
+The model's weights are initialized from the Qwen3-1.7B Base, {Llama-3.2-1B, Gemma3-1B-pt,} and Qwen3-30B-A3B Base.
 Detailed hyperparameters and training settings are provided in Appendix Sec.\ref{appendix: hyper}.